echronos/echronos/internal-docs/conventions.md

 r62xUL: All C code in architecture-independent components must be compatible with the ISO9899:1990 / C90 / ANSI C standard.
 This is necessary so that the RTOS can be built with C compilers that do not support later C standards.
 Architecture specific code, such as the interrupt or timer components and modules for specific target platforms, may use features of later C standards and compiler extensions.

+3zAfAI: The term 'eChronos' shall not be used in documentation and code unless necessary for disambiguation or marketing purposes.
+To avoid any misuse of the term, it shall not be used at all in documentation and code (instead, 'the RTOS' or a similar term may be used).
+Rationale: to use eChronos as an unregistered trademark, it shall be used as an adjective, not a noun (see task Z2CK2B-echronos_as_unregistered_trademark).